rajeshvkothari/oom/Internal/DEVELOPER_README.md

 	 - Verify : open a web browser and go to the http://{IP_OF_VM}:8080/vid/login.htm page

-	   - Login and password you can find in a 'fn_user' table inited by vid/epsdk-app-onap/src/main/resources/db.changelog-01.sql script.
+	   NOTE : Login and password you can find in a 'fn_user' table inited by vid/epsdk-app-onap/src/main/resources/db.changelog-01.sql script.

 	    ```sh
 	    User name: demo